Mutation of Property: Process, Documents & Importance

 Skipping mutation of property can lead to legal and financial troubles down the line.

-• Legally, without mutation, the asset will not be officially recognised in your name, even if you have a sale deed.
+• Legally, without mutation, the land or building will not be officially recognised in your name, even if you have a sale deed.

 • Financially, it may cause issues in paying property tax, selling the property, or applying for loans.